R O T O B A L L F A Q

 This project is open for students in elementary through high school.
 Work that is considered inappropriate for school or contains blatant abuses of copyrighted material, will not be included.
 In addition, if the submitted work does not fall within the project guidelines (as described on the Rotowhat page) it may not be included.
 However, if there is a problem with a specific piece, we will contact you.

-No!
-Tracing is involved, students will be much more successful if you think of the video image as simply the template.
+Well.
+Tracing is involved, but students will be much more successful if you think of the video image as simply the template.
 The possibilities of what you do with your filmed image once you bring it into your animating program are limitless.
 See the examples on the Resources page (especially Snack and Drink).

 1. 8.Yeah, but its still very repetitive and a lot of work!